estelle/csstdg/animation.md

 The effect will appear as an element that moves up the page 50px, slowing down as it reaches its highest point then speeding up as it falls back to 100px.
 The second half of the animation behaves in a similar manner, but only moves the element 25px up the page.

-A timing function specified on the `to` or `100%` keyframe is ignored.

-See the `animation-timing-function` property for more information.